Prof. dr. Jacques van Dinteren, Zjak Consult, The Netherlands / Innovation Area Development Partnership (IADP)

-While the emphasis early on was on the physical development, along the way developers started realising that science and technology parks (STPs) require an entirely different approach.
+While the emphasis early on was on the physical development, along with the way developers started realising that science and technology parks (STPs) require an entirely different approach.
 This blog (partly based on earlier ones) starts with presenting an overview of the development of the STP-concept and the impact of management on the success of these parks.
 In The Netherlands that success is to a certain extent often hampered by the fact that several parties are involved, having their own responsibilities.
 A simple model is described in which daily management can have control over the socio-economic and the physical aspects.
 This model can also be used for co-innovation parks and the upcoming concept of innovation districts (all together: innovation areas).
-In the last part it is stated that changing concepts have led to changes in management and this evolution will continue due to, among others, globalisation.
+In the last part, it is stated that changing concepts have led to changes in management and this evolution will continue due to, among others, globalisation.

 The innovation area as an umbrella

 The ‘science park’ is a phenomenon of increasing relevance to modern urban planning (Christiaanse, 2007).
 In Europe, universities are reconsidering their position in society and taking on extensive reorganisations and expansions of their physical structures.
 The post-war university campus as an isolated community of scholars is subject to thorough revision.
 In Asia, on the other hand, new campus-style universities are shooting up like mushrooms.
 Global companies build campus-style factory sites for their international headquarters or for their research-and-development departments.